-“Ask yourself,” I said to Doug, “these two questions: Can I genuinely say that I am working to be the best father I can be for my child?
+“Ask yourself,” I said to my ex, “these two questions: Can I genuinely say that I am working to be the best parent I can be for my child?
 And, can I genuinely say that I am doing everything I can to encourage him to have the best relationship possible with his mother?”

 In my private practice, many of the families I work with have been through at least one divorce and the series of events that follow from a divorce.
 In the following pages, various scenarios commonly encountered by divorced or divorcing families are outlined, frequent pitfalls are discussed, and recommendations for minimizing the negative impact of divorce on children are presented.

 In my experience, parents rarely struggle with the first of those two questions.
-Every parent wants to be a good parent; every parent wants to provide for his or her children in the manner that he or she thinks best
+Every parent wants to be a good parent; every parent wants to provide for his or her children in the manner that he or she thinks best.

 “Well, that’s tough to do when his mom is so inconsistent.
 She’ll say that she’s going to be there at 5:00 to pick him up and get there late, or she’ll say that he’s grounded for the weekend because of getting in trouble in school, and then let him go to a sleepover, or…”

 Encouraging such a relationship – letting your child know that you genuinely want him to love his mother and father and to be close to both parents – is the most loving, caring, and healthy thing you can do for your child.
 Research indicates that the strongest predictor of child health in the aftermath of a divorce is the ability to have close relationships with both parents.
 Encouraging your child to love his or her other parent is the best thing you can do to help him or her cope well with the divorce.

 If you as a parent are not doing everything you can to support your child’s relationship with his or her other parent, then you are not doing everything you can to be the best parent you can be for your child.

-Taking the long view.
+Taking the Long View

 One of the first things I tell them is not to think of the divorce or the separation as an event, but rather to view the separation as just the first in a long series of life-changing events their children will experience.
 Following is a list of some of the major events that many children experience following their parents’ initial separation:

-Living in 2 households
+1. Living in two households

-Step-parent & loyalty conflicts regarding same-sex parent
+5. Step-parent and loyalty conflicts regarding the same-sex parent

 Am I putting my child’s needs first?